anthonydgj/wael/README.md

 #### Rotate

-`Rotate(angleDegrees, originPoint)` - get function to rotate a geometry by the specified degrees around an origin point
+`Rotate(angleDegrees, originPoint)` - get a function to rotate a geometry by the specified degrees around an origin point
 ```
 MultiPoint(1 1, 2 2, 3 3) | Rotate(23, Point(0 0)) # MULTIPOINT (1.3112079320509338 0.5297935627181312, ... )
 ```